Geeksltd/GCop/Rules/GCop169.md

 ﻿# GCop 169

-> *"Remove `NullableObject.HasValue` which is redundant.
-If `NullableObject.HasValue` is null, then 'rightExpression' will be false anyway."*
+> *"Remove `foo.HasValue` which is redundant.
+If `foo.HasValue` is null, then 'rightExpression' will be false anyway."*

 ## Rule description